simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

   This command will update the description of the specified OU in the Active Directory hierarchy.

-By utilizing these cmdlets, you can easily modify the properties and attributes of AD objects, making necessary updates and adjustments to meet your organization's requirements.
+By using these cmdlets, you can easily modify the properties and attributes of AD objects, making necessary updates and adjustments to meet your organization's requirements.

 ### Managing Active Directory Security